adel-mamin/amast/libs/hsm/README.rst

        the process of changing of the current state to another or to itself

    source state
-       the state that initiates a state transition
+       the state that initiates the state transition

    target state
-       the destination state of a state transition
+       the destination state of the state transition

    initial transition
-       the state transition that may optionally happen after entering a state, if the state is a target state of a state transition.
+       the state transition that may optionally happen after entering a state, if the state is a target state of the state transition.
        In the state diagram :ref:`example-hsm` section below the state *D* has the initial transition, whereas state *B* does not.
 The initial transition in the state *D*